sceckert/IntroDHSpring2021/_week7/homework-for-week7.md

 ### Generating a hypothesis and testing it out

 1. How would you visualize one of the research questions above?
 (In plain English)
-2. What do you *hypothesize* your a visualization would look like?
+2. What do you *hypothesize* your visualization would look like?

 ### Reflections